MayurAtlani01/Seemz/README.md

 <div align="center">

-**SEEMZ Atelier** — contemporary fashion, thoughtfully curated, and built with the same attention to detail on the backend as on the runway.
+**SEEMZ** — contemporary fashion, thoughtfully curated, and built with the same attention to detail on the backend as on the runway.

 </div>

+Mayuresh Atlani